Brian Palermo

-Brian Palermo is an American character actor, science communicator, and comedian.
+Brian Palermo is an American character actor, science communicator, improv instructor and comedian.
 He has appeared in a number of television shows, commercials and movies.
 Palermo is also a writer whose credits include Warner Brothers' Histeria! and Disney's The Weekenders and Dave The Barbarian, both created by Doug Langdale.
 He is also a co-author with Randy Olson and Dorie Barton of the 2003 book, Connection: Hollywood Storytelling Meets Critical Thinking.

 Career

 His film credits include The Social Network, My Life In Ruins, Daddy Day Care and Big Momma's House among others.
 Television credits include Entourage, Friends, Gary Unmarried, 90210, Zeke and Luther, The Middle, State of Georgia, Will and Grace, Digimon Data Squad, Malcolm In The Middle, Henry Danger, and Danger Force.

 Palermo has appeared numerous times on The Tonight Show with Jay Leno, though in April 2011 he started doing "correspondent" pieces where he played "The Humanalyzer," pretending he can analyze dreams to prove how gullible people are.
 These are introduced live by Palermo and Jay Leno.